Parts Used & Where Grown

 Studies have found hawthorn to be effective for the signs and symptoms of early-stage congestive heart failure, the main complication of cardiomyopathy.

-Hawthorn leaf and flower extracts have been reported to have a mild blood pressure–lowering effect.
+Hawthorn leaf and flower extracts have demonstrated mild blood pressure–lowering effects.

 Refer to label instructions